The Atheist Bible, CC-BY Fabian M. Suchanek

 Many religious people believe that a certain moral system was established by God.
 Thus, this system would form an absolute moral truth.

 Indeed, most ancient legal systems were said to come from the gods.
 The Babylonian Laws, for example, from 2000 BCE, usually stated in their preamble that they were designed and enforced by the gods.
 In India, the Law of Manu was assumed to be dictated by Brahma, the god of creation, to Manu, the first human.
-Manu recorded the words and taught them to his students.
-The Quran, the book that forms the basis of Sharia Law, is assumed to be dictated by the Abrahamic God to the Prophet Mohammed.
-In China, the emperors had a “Mandate from Heaven”, which gave them divine right to rule.
+The Quran, the book that forms the basis of Sharia Law, is assumed to be dictated by the Abrahamic god to the Prophet Mohammed.

-Starting with King Pepin the Short of the Franks, the kings of medieval Europe took their office by the grace of the Christian God.
-This is in tune with the Bible, which states that all government power stems from God [Bible: Romans 13:1–7].
+Divine authority was proclaimed not just for laws, but also for those who made the laws.
+In China, the emperors had a “Mandate from Heaven”, which gave them divine right to govern.
+In medieval Europe, the kings took their office by the grace of the Christian God.
+Indeed, the Bible states that all government power stems from God [Bible: Romans 13:1–7].
 The medieval kings were absolute monarchs, meaning that that they could also make the law.
 Thus, medieval European laws were ultimately traced back to God.
-Today the monarchs of the following countries reign by their own account via “the grace of God”: Denmark, Liechtenstein, the Netherlands, Spain, and the United Kingdom (and hence all Commonwealth countries).
+Still today, the monarchs of Denmark and the United Kingdom reign (by their own account) via the grace of God.
+In this role, they can typically veto laws.
+When they don’t, the law has royal assent — and thus, we must assume, divine support.

 This is, of course, entirely consistent with the atheist world view: From an atheist point of view, the gods don’t exist.
 They are a creation of the human mind, and different cultures came up with different gods.
 Rulers of all times and cultures then ascribed their rules to their gods.
 This gave the rules divine authority, and fended off any questions and doubt.
-This does not make the rules (or, for that matter, the gods) any less of a human creation.
+However, this practice does not make the rules (or, for that matter, the gods) any less of a human creation.
 It rather explains why rules, just like gods, vary across the cultures.

 Imagine just for a minute that all criminal law would be declared void.
 If all the protection that remains were the religious belief of our co-citizens, then neither you nor I would dare just to cross the street.
 If, conversely, all religions were declared void from one day to the other, but the criminal laws remained in place, then you and I would still live our daily lives without too much preoccupation.